-Here are my tips for couples staying at youth hostels in Europe…
+Here are my tips for couples staying at hostels in Europe…

-Tips for Couples Staying at Youth Hostels in Europe
+Tips for Couples Staying at Hostels in Europe

 Book your double room early.
-We lucked out at the YoHo; we booked at the last minute, but they had a double room available.
-If you’re a married couple who wants privacy — as opposed to staying in a dorm with several other people — then you need to book your room early.
-Youth hostels don’t usually have many double rooms, and they fill up fast.
+We lucked out at the YoHo hostel in Salzburg; we booked at the last minute, but they had a double room available.
+If you’re a couple who wants privacy at the hostel — as opposed to staying in a dorm with several other people — then you need to book your room early.
+Europe hostels don’t usually have many double rooms, and they fill up fast.

 Pack your ear plugs.
 Our double room overlooks the front door and courtyard of the hostel, which I loved at first sight.
 After we went to bed, however, I realized that the courtyard is where the smokers convene at all hours of the night.
 Luckily, I can sleep through a herd of elephants charging through the room (unless it’s my husband’s snores, which is why I’ve also recently written about ways to stop snoring).

 Don’t forget your sense of adventure and sense of humor!
-The vigor and energy of a youth hostel can buoy you up for days – especially if you’re a married couple who likes to have adventures together.
-The people who stay at youth hostels are often friendly, outgoing, and eager to connect.
-They’re young, and their energy can infuse your European vacation with a new force.
+The vigor and energy of a hostel in Europe can buoy you up for days – especially if you’re a married couple who likes to have adventures together.
+The people who stay at hostels are often friendly, outgoing, and eager to connect.
+They’re young, and their energy can infuse your couples vacation with a new force.
 Also, the older people and married couples who stay at youth hostels are interesting, often well-traveled, and full of good tips.

 If you’re traveling to Africa, you might find Packing and Travel Tips for Africa helpful.